marcin10lw/currency-converter-react/README.md

 ## Description

-This time I've got a currency calculator that can convert PLN to currencies downloaded from API.
+This time I've got a currency calculator that can convert PLN to currencies **downloaded from [exchangerate.host](https://exchangerate.host/#/) open API.**

 **Stay tuned for updates!**